Prior Form

 What do we make from the above?

-Nothing that goes done in pen but we can pencil in,
+Nothing that goes done in ink but we can pencil in,

-5/ Do not be concerned about the European horse having their first run n Australia in the Cup.
+5/ Do not be concerned about the European horse having their first run in Australia, this preparation, in the Cup.